ivpn/desktop-app/readme.md

 The compiled binary can be found at `References/Linux/scripts/_out_bin`

 **Note!**
 IVPN Daemon must be installed appropriately on a target system.
-We recommend referring the [IVPN CLI](https://github.com/ivpn/desktop-app-cli) project for the build instructions to compile IVPN redistributable packages for Linux.
+We recommend using [IVPN CLI](https://github.com/ivpn/desktop-app-cli) project to build a Linux redistributable packages of IVPN software.

 <a name="versioning"></a>
 ## Versioning